Aircloak/aircloak/air/docs/content/sql/functions.md

 ```

-Note that in order to preserve anonymity Insights Cloak will never report "groups" of just one user.
-Because of this,
+Note that in order to preserve anonymity Insights Cloak will never report "groups" of just one user and there will be
-when you see a count of 2, it might mean there is 1, 2, or even more users in the given group (see [Note about
+noise added to the result.
+Because of this, when you see a count of 2, it should be treated as a placeholder value for
-noise](#note-about-noise)).
+"a small number, not lower than 2".
+See [Note about noise](#note-about-noise) for more.

 ### max